 The conjunctiva is a mucus layer that keeps the eye moist.
 It covers the sclera and the inner surfaces of the eyelids.
 Infections in this area are commonly known as “Pink Eye.”
 Lacrimal glands, which produce tears, are found on the outer part of each eye.

-The lens is a clear layer behind the pupil that does just what a regular lens does.
+The lens is a clear structure behind the pupil that does just what a regular lens does.
 The main purpose of the lens is to focus light by changing shape.
-The ciliary body are the muscles attached to the lens that help the lens change its shape to better focus light on the retina.
+The ciliary body is a muscle group attached to the lens that help the lens change its shape to better focus light on the retina.
 As we age, our lenses naturally deteriorate, sometimes resulting in cataracts.

 The retina is the innermost layer of sensitive tissue that transmits light to the brain.
-The retina consists of many layers of rods and cones, which transform light into chemical and electrical energy that is transmitted to the optic nerves.
-The back center of the retina contains the macula.
+The retina consists of several types of cells, including a layer of rods and cones, which transform light into chemical and electrical energy that is transmitted to the optic nerves.
+The center of the retina contains the macula.
 The macula is a highly sensitive part of the retina that is responsible for our detail vision.
 The center of the macula, which has a major role in detail perception, is called the fovea.
 When there is damage to the macula, we are unable to see fine details.

-Also known as the second cranial nerve, the optic nerve is what carries messages from the eye to the brain.
+Also known as Cranial Nerve 2, the optic nerve is what carries messages from the eye to the brain.
 It consists of over one million axons, which carry visual information to different parts of the brain.

 Located between the retinal pigment epithelium (see below) and the back wall of the eye, the choroid carries nutrients to the retina and the retinal pigment epithelium.
 The choroid is made up of melanin, which absorbs any extraneous light that may interfere with the image the eye is sending to the brain.

-The retinal pigment epithelium can be found between the retina and the choroids.
-While it has several important functions, the main duty of the retinal pigment epithelium is to support the photoreceptors and get rid of degenerated photoreceptors.
+The retinal pigment epithelium can be found between the retina and the choroid.
+The retinal pigment epithelium:

 - J. Weizer, MD; J. Stein, MD, MS “Reader’s Digest Guide to Eye Care” (Quantum Publishing Ltd, 2009) 10-20